mlen108/djcroco/README.rst

     {{ obj.document.uuid }}

-Returns UUID of the file (each document has unique id).
+Returns UUID of the file (each Crocodoc document has unique id).

     {{ obj.document.thumbnail }}